kenenisagizaw/my-portfolio/README.md

 Open index.html in your browser to view the site locally.

 Deployment
 To deploy your own copy:

- 1. Push your code to a GitHub repository.
+Push your code to a GitHub repository.

- 2. Connect the repository to Vercel.
+Connect the repository to Vercel.

- 3. Choose "Other" as the framework preset.
+Choose "Other" as the framework preset.

- 4. Deploy and enjoy!
+Deploy and enjoy!

- Folder Structure
-.
-├── index.html
-├── styles.css
-├── images/
-└── README.md

-Future Improvements
-Add JavaScript for enhanced interactivity (e.g., form validation)

-Integrate backend to handle contact form submissions

-Add more projects with live demos and descriptions

-Improve accessibility and SEO optimizations

 Contact
 Email: kenenisagizaw.28@gmail.com